Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ## Theme
 **The role sports play in society:**
 Sports building character teaching people to not look at their self as victims when confronted with someone ahead they will look at it as an opportunity for improvement a new target to set as a goal that can be surpassed instead of oppressing/stepping on other or cheating to get ahead as this removes the meaning of life.
 Citizen who have not had the chance to be cybervator inherit this problem.
+### Sub-themes
+Competion vs cooperation, dont bite off more than you can chew

 ## Plot
 This is a united world in which there is no longer any wars.
 Peace is maintain by throgh the CNS league -- a sport in which Cybervator fight each other harness a technology called Cyber.Beast.
 These Cyber.Beast allow them to perform breathtaking speed, backbreaking/bone crushing strength and unique abilities that defy belief.